-A toll free number is one that can be dialed without the person making the call being charged.
+A toll free number is one that can be dialed without the caller being charged.
 In the United States, all toll free numbers have a distinctive three-digit code.
-These are 800, 888, 877, 866, 855, and 844.
+These are 800, 888, 877, 866, 855, 844, and 833.
 One of the most popular uses for toll free numbers is customer service calls.
 Toll free numbers allow your clients to call your company without having to pay local or long-distance charges.
-If your toll free number is also text enabled, you will be able to respond to your customers with text messages.

 How 877 Numbers Are Assigned

 You can obtain toll free numbers from a number of companies, such as Global Call Forwarding.
 As well as providing a toll free service, many of these companies will also offer other features and services.
 Some of these features include time-based routing, hosted call recording, blacklisting and whitelisting, voicemail to email, SMS forwarding, and failover forwarding.

 The Federal Communications Commission (FCC) oversees the official regulating of toll free numbers.
 The organization sets mandates for how toll free numbers may be obtained and used.
 One of the requirements is that all toll free numbers must be portable, which means you can take your number with you when you’re switching service providers.